-Notification should be made to Phil Beltran, Director of Campus Safety Services, at pbeltran@scu.edu.
+Notification should be made to:

+Phil Beltran, Director of Campus Safety Services, at pbeltran@scu.edu.

 For more information about Megan's Law Data Program, the campus affiliated registered sex offender data, or to make an appointment to view the data, contact Campus Safety Services.
-This registry is available here.
+This registry is available on the California Megan's Law website.